 Email is inefficient, and as a consequence, most time management techniques recommend that workers learn to ignore their email and only check it at particular times.
 This makes passing along a sudden update to a co-worker a real challenge.

 Instant messengers work for rapid communication, but can easily become too casual and distracting, unless chat rules are rigidly enforced.

-So, business owners are left wondering how to power communication without compromising efficiency.
+Business owners are left wondering how to power communication without compromising efficiency.

 Providing an email update requires the employee to stop, take the time to read the email, and interpret it.
 A misinterpretation can spell disaster.
 Even if you forgo electronic communications and handle things in person, you still run into the problem of potential misunderstanding.

 An even more damaging scenario is if the employee forgets to write things down.
 An assigned task may seem important enough to remember until a more urgent one comes up.

 This is where Scoro comes in.
 An action as simple as assigning a task can immensely improve the completion rate.
 A real-time update makes sure a worker has timely information regarding what they need to accomplish and when.

 In fact, teams collaborating virtually can outperform face-to-face teams.
 A research team led by Frank Siebdrat assessed the performance of 80 software companies around the world and found that dispersed teams were more productive than “co-located” teams.
 Moreover, their communication with other team members was either unaffected or enhanced by being dispersed.

 Sometimes, the hardest part about work management is getting an overview of each team member’s task’s progress.
 While you trust them to do their jobs and complete the work in a timely manner, trust does not translate into progress reports for the client.
 However, preparing status updates is another task that consumes the time better spent focusing on projects.